Zagreb: Cultural institutions

 Zagreb's museums reflect the history, art, and culture not only of Zagreb and Croatia, but also of Europe and the world.
 Around thirty collections in museums and galleries comprise more than 3.6 million various exhibits, excluding church and private collections.

 The Archaeological Museum collections, today consisting of nearly 450,000 varied archaeological artefacts and monuments, have been gathered over the years from many different sources.
 These holdings include evidence of Croatian presence in the area.
 The most famous are the Egyptian collection, the Zagreb mummy and bandages with the oldest Etruscan inscription in the world (Liber Linteus Zagrabiensis), as well as the numismatic collection.

 The Modern Gallery (Moderna galerija) holds the most important and comprehensive collection of paintings, sculptures and drawings by 19th- and 20th-century Croatian artists.
-The collection numbers more than 10,000 works of art, housed since 1934 in the historic Vranyczany Palace in the center of Zagreb, overlooking the Zrinjevac Park.
+The collection numbers more than 10,000 works of art, housed since 1934 in the historic Vranyczany Palace in the centre of Zagreb, overlooking the Zrinjevac Park.
 A secondary gallery is the Josip Račić Studio.

 The Croatian Natural History Museum holds one of the world's most important collections of Neanderthal remains found at one site.
 These are the remains, stone weapons, and tools of prehistoric Krapina man.
 The holdings of the Croatian Natural History Museum comprise more than 250,000 specimens distributed among various collections.

 The Technical Museum was founded in 1954 and it maintains the oldest preserved machine in the area, dating from 1830, which is still operational.
 The museum exhibits numerous historic aircraft, cars, machinery and equipment.
 There are some distinct sections in the museum: the Planetarium, the Apisarium, the Mine (model of mines for coal, iron and non-ferrous metals, about 300 m long), and the Nikola Tesla study.

 The Museum of the City of Zagreb was established in 1907 by the Association of the Braća Hrvatskog Zmaja.
 It is located in a restored monumental complex (Popov toranj, the Observatory, Zakmardi Granary) of the former Convent of the Poor Clares, of 1650.
 The Museum deals with topics from the cultural, artistic, economic and political history of the city spanning from Roman finds to the modern period.
 The holdings comprise over 80,000 items arranged systematically into collections of artistic and mundane objects characteristic of the city and its history.

 The Arts and Crafts Museum was founded in 1880 with the intention of preserving the works of art and craft against the new predominance of industrial products.
 With its 160,000 exhibits, the Arts and Crafts Museum is a national-level museum for artistic production and the history of material culture in Croatia.